MUST Read Before Launching a WHMCS Site: Bugs & Issues

 Now try to log in to clientarea with Mark White sub-account and this is how WHMCS welcomes you.

 No matter what sub-account you use.
-For WHMCS you are always "Anna", the first sub-account in the list.
+For WHMCS you are always "Anna", the first sub-account from the list.